Welcome to Exeter Temple Corps

 March 2025

-A huge THANK YOU to Mark Friend of Classroom 365 for donating a secure charging cabinet to the Exeter Employment Plus Local Group.
+A huge THANK YOU to Classroom 365 for donating a secure charging cabinet to the Exeter Employment Plus Local Group.

 The cabinet provides storage for our Chromebooks which are used for job searching, training courses etc, by our clients and are extremely beneficial to everyone who attends.